pyth-network/governance/staking/README.md

 ./scripts/build_verifiable_staking_program.sh -t
 ```

-The result of the build will be `artifacts` folder.
+The result of the build will be `target` folder.

 ## Clone the required programs